dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint1.md

 🚀 Discuss what is working and what isn't and then summarize your meetings notes in the below format.

-🚀 Create a wiki page titled:  `Sprint Retrospectives`
+🚀 Create a wiki page titled:  `Sprint Retrospectives Term 1`

 Here's a template: